Zulko/moviepy/README.rst

 MoviePy (full documentation_) is a Python library for video editing: cutting, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
 See the gallery_ for some examples of use.

-MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux, with Python 3.6+.
+MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux systems, with Python 3.6+.
 Here it is in action in an IPython notebook:

 .. image:: https://raw.githubusercontent.com/Zulko/moviepy/master/docs/demo_preview.jpeg
     :alt: [logo]